vistalab-technion/cs236781/_posts/2022-03-15-course-schedule.md

 Dear Students,

-Starting from Thursday, October 28th, 2021, the course weekly schedule is as follows:
+Starting from Thursday, March 24th, 2022, the course weekly schedule is as follows:

-1. Thursdays, 11:30-12:30, Taub 1.
+1. Thursdays, 11:30-12:30, Taub 2.
    Supplementary lecture, presented by Dr. Chaim Baskin or Prof. Alex Bronstein.

-1. Thursdays at 12:30-13:30, Taub 1.
+1. Thursdays at 12:30-13:30, Taub 7.
    Tutorial, presented by Aviv Rosenberg.

-1. Wednesdays at 11:30-12:30 Taub 9.
+1. Sundays at 11:30-12:30 Taub 5.
+   Tutorial, presented by TBD.

+1. Tuesdays at 13:30-14:30 Taub 7.
-   Tutorial, presented by Yaniv Nemcovsky.
+   Tutorial, presented by TBD.

 Notes:
-- Yaniv's tutorial group starts from the **second** week of the semester, so that it comes after each week's lecture.
+- The Sunday/Tuesday tutorial groups start from the **second** week of the semester, so that it comes after each week's lecture.
 - The primary lecture material is covered by Alex's videos.
 Weekly video-viewing schedule is defined in the [syllabus]({{ site.baseurl }}{% link _pages/info.md %}#detailed-syllabus).
 Make sure to watch the relevant video